Sl3dge78/gb_emu/README.md

 - Space : Pause/Resume execution

 ### Other
+- Press F1 to load a rom
-- Press F5 to toggle debug mode
+- Press F5 to toggle debug mode (slow!)
 - N/F7 : Run to next intruction
 - Space/F9 : Toggle execution
 - Click on a line in the disassembly to set a breakpoint or edit bp.txt next to the .exe and add your addresses